 A recent study led by Karen Wilson from the Ichan School of Medicine at Mount Sinai attempts to fill that research gap and by understanding what secondhand marijuana smoke does to young children.
 Her study, recently accepted for publication in Pediatric Research, claims that children’s bodies pick up both secondary smoke and THC, the drug’s psychoactive chemical, when they’re around adults who use marijuana.

-Wilson analyzed the urine samples of 43 young children hospitalized in for bronchitis at the Children’s Hospital Colorado between 2013 and 2015.
+Wilson analyzed the urine samples of 43 young children hospitalized for bronchitis at the Children’s Hospital Colorado between 2013 and 2015.
 The kids were between 1 month and 2 years old, with 52 percent being under a year old.
 The parents also filled out a survey about whether they or another caregiver exposed their kids to marijuana smoke.

 The researchers analyzed the urine for “traces of marijuana metabolites,” measured as levels of COOH-THC.
 Sixteen percent of the samples had levels of COOH-THC, with concentrations between .04 and 1.5 nanograms per milliliter.
 They also found that children whose parents reported that they were exposed to marijuana were “strongly associated” with the children who had COOH–THC in their urine.